gmcotta/traversy-js-tracalorie/README.md

-Simple project using vanilla JavaScript and Module Pattern to create a meal and calories tracker.
+Simple project using vanilla JavaScript, Module Pattern, MaterializeCSS and Font Awesome to create a meal and calories tracker.